"Losing a Country, Finding a Home"

 This extradordinary collection now makes its home in Amherst's Center for Russian Culture.
 Basically, explains Rabinowitz, it is a library of three kinds of materials: periodicals, books, and archives.
 The periodical materials he characterizes as "very special," containing "complete or long runs of Soviet publications through the current year, as well as runs of scores of emigre newspapers and journals published not only in Europe and North America, but also in China, Australia, and South America."

 The 15,000 books in the collection, he says, represent many different areas of creative output, with particular focus on late 19th-/early 20th-century culture.
 Especially rich in the literature of the Russian emigration, the library contains hundreds of first editions published in Prague, Paris, Constantinople, Berlin, Shanghai, and other cultural centers as well as some 1,500 books, largely poetry written by emigres and many autographed or inscribed by their authors, who include Nabokov as well as avant-garde writers of the "Third Wave."
 Rabinowitz calls it simply "one of the largest repositories of Russian emigre poetry in the world."
 Here, too, are books by early 20th-century Russian avant-garde figures such as Kandinsky, Malevich, Goncharova, Remizov, Khlebnikov, Kruchenykh — whose creations are by design both art and literature — a kind of "jewel in the crown" of the Whitney collection.
-"Many of these were hand-made and published in tiny editions," Rabinowitz explains, "often containing stunning graphics."
+"Many of these were hand-made and published in tiny editions in Petersburg or Moscow," Rabinowitz explains, "often containing stunning graphics."

 The archives are largely concerned with Russian literature.
 Among the manuscripts are unpublished works and correspondence of such writers as Boris Pilnyak, Ivan Bunin, Vladimir Nabokov, Alexander Solzhenitsyn, Boris Pasternak, Marina Tsvetaeva, Alexander Blok, Andrei Bely, Alexei Remizov, and others.
 The key to the meaning of the entire collection, Rabinowitz believes, lies in the writings of one of Russia's most gifted intellectuals, Zinaida Gippius (1869-1945), who corresponded with many of the major artists and writers: "They tell us what it was like to be intensely engaged in Russian politics, culture, literature, and art but simultaneously excommunicated from them."